1917 - Congress creates the National Park Service

 1965 - The district hires its second long-time director-secretary, John R. Daily

 In 1965, the district hired its second long-time director-secretary, John R. Daily, who served until 1995.
 Under Coup, Wilcox and Daily, the 1960s and ‘70s was a period of much growth and support for the Metro Parks, and during Daily’s 30-year tenure the park system grew to 6,600 acres.
-That included the additions of Silver Creek, O’Neil Woods, the Bike & Hike Trail, the Kniss Conservation Area, Munroe Falls Metro Park and Cascade Valley.
+That included the additions of Silver Creek, O’Neil Woods, Hampton Hills, the Bike & Hike Trail, the Kniss Conservation Area, Munroe Falls Metro Park and Cascade Valley.
 Daily also helped acquire lands in the Cuyahoga Valley in the 1960s that later become part of Cuyahoga Valley National Park, saving them from development.
 Congressman John Seiberling was instrumental in saving the valley, and he was among the first to ride the Bike & Hike Trail when it opened.

 1998-2015 - Keith D. Shy serves as director-secretary

 Between 1998 and 2015, Keith D. Shy served as director-secretary.
 Additions during his tenure include the Overlook in Cascade Valley, Liberty Park in Twinsburg, Springfield Bog Metro Park in Springfield Township and the Tallmadge Meadows Area in Munroe Falls.
 In 2007, the Portage Trail Group of the Sierra Club presented him with the John Seiberling Environmental Achievement Award.